 Cape Flattery Trail

 Getting there: Trailhead is on Cape Loop Road.
 From Bayview Avenue (Hwy 112) in Neah Bay, turn left on Fort Street.
-Go 3 blocks to Dia'ht Hill Drive and turn right.
-Bear right when the road forks to continue on Cape Loop Road.
-Go for several miles on Cape Loop.
+Go 3 blocks to 3rd Avenue and turn right.
+Go 1 block and turn left on Cape Flattery Road.
+Cape Flattery Road turns into Cape Loop Road.
+Keep going for several miles on Cape Loop.
 Follow the signs to the Cape Flattery Trail.

 From the trailhead you'll encounter a 20 - 30 minute, 0.5 mile hike to the tip of Cape Flattery, through typical Washington temperate rain forest.
 Once at the end of the trail, you find several vantage points toward the southwest, west, and northwest.
 Tatoosh Island and its lighthouse are clearly visible, along with seal, otters, puffins, and many other seabirds.